 Email to Your Friends

-The color and smell of your poop can relieve a lot about your health and diet.
+The color and smell of your stool can reveal a lot about your health and diet.
 Any shade of brown is considered normal and healthy.
-But, here’s the truth, there are different shades of poop.
-Ranging from the hues of brown to yellow, white, and even green.
+But here’s the truth: poop can have different colors, ranging from shades of brown and yellow to white, green, and even black.

-If the color of your food is too dark or if you are on certain medications, the chances to see black poop are high.
+If the color of your food is too dark, the chances to see black poop are high.
 Here are a few possibilities: